 The ultimate comfort food.
-Hearty beef stew made Cuban-style with shredded flank stead, bell peppers, onions and a flavorful tomato sauce.
+A hearty beef stew made Cuban-style with shredded flank steak, bell peppers, onions, and a flavorful tomato sauce.

 Ropa vieja literally translates to ‘old clothes’ which I always found hilarious.
 The idea behind this crazy name is that the shredded meat resembles a pile of old clothes.
 In case you’re curious, this definitely does NOT smell like old clothes.
 It smells delicious and cozy and perfect all around.
 I love ropa vieja on top of white rice.
 The rice soaks up all the sauce and it’s just so OMG YUM.

-Her version will forever be my favorite and I hope it becomes your fave too.
+My mom’s recipe will forever be my favorite and I hope it becomes your fave too!

 - 1 teaspoon kosher salt

 - 1 small onion, thinly sliced

 - 1 green bell pepper, thinly sliced lengthwise

 - 1 red bell pepper, thinly sliced lengthwise

 - 1/4 cup dry cooking wine, (vino seco)

 - 1/2 teaspoon ground cumin